ceo-of-insecurity/txmn-chara-maker/README.md

 # txmn-chara-maker

 Simple character maker in plain js for tuxemon project.
+The generated characters are 16x32px big and have 9 images (front, back and side sprite with a retro 3 image walking cycle).

 ## How to use

 You can visit the [github.io](https://ceo-of-insecurity.github.io/txmn-chara-maker/) page of this project to make a character.

-Click on a section (e.g. body, legwear, face ...) to expand it.
+Click on a section (e.g. body, legwear, face ...) at the top navigation bar.
+Below, some graphics appear.
 Select some sprite and continue to do this for every layer you want to use.
+For the body, you can also select a body color.

-You will see a preview at the top of the page.
+A preview below the top navigation bar will show the current character as a preview.

 Once you are done, click the 'Save Character' Button to download the composed spritesheet.
-Note that the spritesheet is currently scaled to 200% and you need to scale it down manually.

 If your character has headwear, the hair might poke out.
-To prevent this, click on 'Wearing hat?' underneath the hair section.
+To prevent this, click on 'Is wearing hat?' underneath the preview.
 This will hide the hair above the head.

-Currently, the colors are set.
-There are no color variations for the skin etc. The colors should be unique though, so you can just replace the color of the skin of the composed sheet.
-It should only replace the skin and nothing else.

 ## Expand the assets

+Note: This might change a little bit soon, so take this section with a grain of salt.

 You need to create the graphics and put them into the matching assets folder.
 Look at the existing ones: You need to draw the actual spritesheet "sprite.png" and then add a preview sprite for the editor "sprite_preview.png".
 Then you add the name of the spritesheet "sprite" you made to assets.js.